ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 ## Interact with it

-First, we'll get a shell on our new nginx-pod:
+First, we'll get a shell on our Pod:

     kubectl exec -it nginx-test -- sh

-Now that we're in, we can interact with the webserver.
-From inside the pod:
+    # ~~ inside the Pod ~~
     curl localhost:80
+    exit

 You should see the nginx welcome page.
+You can also just run `curl` directly without spinning up an interactive shell:

+    kubectl exec nginx-test -- curl localhost:80

+Now pull up your Pod's logs again:

+    kubectl logs nginx-test

-Now exit the pod and pull up its logs again: you'll see the GET request that it just fielded.
+You'll see the GET requests that it just fielded.

 ## Interact with it over the network